 The Captain returned to his seat.

 No one knows if Councilman Woerther will ultimately be charged for a crime when the police finish the investigation that we now know is ongoing.
-But even if he isn't, the Councilman may not be out of the woods, as the incident may have been comedic enough to invite censure.
-At least if his wife has anything to say about it.

 Those interested may view the exchange on the city's livestream.
 The exchange starts at 2:40:36.